 There are 2 main bus terminals for express and inter-city buses: Busan Central Bus Terminal and Seobu Inter-City Bus Terminal.
 The bus fare depends on the distance and the type of express or inter-city bus you take.

-Busan Central Bus Terminal: Located in Nopo-dong, here you can ride both express buses and inter-city buses.
+Busan Central Bus Terminal: Located in Nopo-dong, you can ride both express buses and inter-city buses.
 The Dongbu Inter-City Bus connects all regions with Busan, including some of the major destinations like Donghae, Gangneung, Sokcho, Jinju, and Tongyeong.

 The express bus connects Busan and other cities including Seoul, Daejeon, Gyeongju, Incheon, Jeonju, Gwangju, Yeosu, Suncheon, and Daegu.

 In big cities like Seoul and Busan, riding a bike can be dangerous, this is especially true if you have ever seen the driving style of the people in Korea.
-In Haeundae district, there are dedicated bike lanes on many pavements which are relatively safe.
+In Haeundae district, there are dedicated bike lanes on many pavements that are relatively safe.